jmontleon/openshift-ai-with-gpu-autoscaling/README.md

 ### Adjust the ServingRuntime
 - On the left menu navigate to Settings, Serving runtimes, click on the kebab menu for `vLLM ServingRuntime for KServe` and select `Duplicate serving runtime`.
-- Give it a name like `Custom vLLM ServingRuntime for KServe`
+- Give it a name like ` vLLM (2.16 8x GPU) ServingRuntime for KServe`
 - Scaling a node, and pulling large images to serve the model takes several minutes.
   - The default deadline is 10 minutes.
   - If the deployment is not ready in this amount of time it will be considered failed/